 Germans to America is a series of books which index ship passenger arrival records of German immigrants for the years listed below.
 Each volume contains a chronological listing of the passenger lists, followed by an alphabetical index of each passenger in that volume.
 There are approximately 70,000 names in each volume.
 The following information is generally given for each passenger: name, age and sex; and when given: occupation, country or province of origin, village of residence (most say "unknown"), and destination (many say "unknown" or simply "US").
 Also listed is the name of the ship, date of arrival, and ports of departure and arrival.
 The amount of information given may vary for each listing.

-You will find people who listed their country of residence as Germany, Prussia, Bavaria, or numerous other German states (like Baden, Hesse, Saxony, Brandenburg, etc).
+You will find people listed by their country or province as Germany, Prussia, Bavaria, or numerous other German states (like Baden, Hesse, Saxony, Brandenburg, etc).
 Passengers from Switzerland, France and Luxembourg are also sometimes included.
 You will generally not find passengers from Austria, Hungary or other nearby areas.
 Germans from Russia should be listed in the separate Migration from the Russian Empire series.

 Despite errors and some omissions, Germans to America can still be a helpful research tool for tracking down German immigrant ancestors, and finding the ship passenger list.
 The books are listed below by volume and time frame - the books are very expensive so you might try a library.
 Information about the Germans to America online database follows the book section.